310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Eichi %}
-No, I’m the one who called for you two.
+No. Rather, I’m the one who called for you two.

 Good evening to the both of you.
 I apologize for asking you to come here on such short notice.
 {% endbubble %}